 The mention of her babulya's name seemed to touch a nerve in Magister Birch, and Gwen caught the Conjurer furrowing his brows dangerously, knitting them together with a passion that exceeded mere annoyance.

->

-> "You may ask too much of your Song bloodline," Magister Birch chided her coldly.
+"The Songs are ever so confident," Magister Birch chided her coldly.
 "Overconfidence seems to be a family trait."

->

-> “Louis!”
+"Louis!"
 Dean Luo intoned in a low voice weighted with authority.
-The force of will exerted from the casual-seeming man was such that Gwen felt a tingle of Divination ping her spine.

->

-> Magister Birch tensed, then resisted the Dean's displeasure with a projection of his own.
+Magister Birch tensed, then resisted the Dean's displeasure with a projection of his own.

 "I'll not show any favouritism," the Conjurer said suddenly.
 "You know that, right?
 Jiang?
 Certainly not to Miss Song here."

 "I don't expect you to."
 Luo reached across and removed a piece of lint from Birch's shoulder.
 "She will surprise you."